gokulnathkrishnan/IPL/README.md

 A Webpage is created for IPL (Indian Premier League) using basics of HTML5, CSS3 and JavaScript.
-This Front-end Code was exclusively developed during the preliminary test for acquiring internship @ PiQube, Chennai.
+This Front-end Code was exclusively developed during the preliminary test for procuring internship @ PiQube, Chennai.